Ryan-Bui/DATA3402_Spring_2022_Project/README.md

-  * **Summary of the performance achieved**  My best model was able to get a F1 score of 0.76318 while at the time of writing the best entry has an F1 score of 0.98242
+  * **Summary of the performance achieved**:  My best model was able to get a F1 score of 0.76318 while at the time of writing the best entry has an F1 score of 0.98242
 ## Summary of Workdone